Cheesy Taco Lasagna takes all your favorite taco ingredients like beans, salsa, cheese, and peppers and bakes them in layers of tortillas.

 - Tortillas: We’ve used tortillas to replace pasta in this Taco Lasagna recipe.
 Cook up the tortillas so they’re a little crisp.
 That way, they’ll be sturdy enough to hold up the layers of meat, veggies, and beans.

-- Salsa: Another important recipe in Cheesy Taco Lasagna is the salsa.
+- Salsa: Another important recipe in Cheesy Taco Lasagna is salsa.
 Use mild to spicy salsa depending on your taste.
 The spicy tomato sauce helps keep the inside of the lasagna moist and adds lots of flavor.

 Variations on Cheesy Taco Lasagna